Arizona

 Strict Interpretation of Contract

 Arizona courts hold that “a contract should be read in light of the parties’ intentions as reflected by their language and in view of all the circumstances.
 If the intention of the parties is clear from such a reading, there is no ambiguity.”
 Smith v.
 Melson, Inc., 659 P.2d 1264, 1266 (Ariz.
 1983).
 “A general principle of contract law is that when parties bind themselves by a lawful contract” with clear and unambiguous terms, the court must give effect to the contract as written.
 Grubb & Ellis Mgmt.
 Servs., Inc. v.
 407417 B.C., L.L.C., 138 P.3d 1210, 1213 (Ariz.
 Ct.
 App.
 2006).
 The Arizona Supreme Court noted, however, that “[w]hen interpreting an agreement, the court may always consider surrounding circumstances.”
 Melson, 659 P.2d at 1267.
 Indeed, Arizona courts acknowledge that parol evidence may be used when either “‘an ambiguity exists on the face of [a] document or the language admits of differing interpretations.’”
 Johnson v.
 Earnhardt’s Gilbert Dodge, Inc., 132 P.3d 825, 828 (Ariz.
 2006) (quoting Standage Ventures, Inc. v.
 State, 562 P.2d 360, 362 (Ariz.
 1977)).
 Arizona courts also acknowledge that parol evidence may be used to determine the intention of the parties if “‘the judge … finds that the contract language is ‘reasonably susceptible’ to the interpretation asserted by its proponent.’”
 Id. at 828 (quoting Taylor v.
 State Farm Mut.
 Auto Ins.
 Co., 854 P.2d 1134, 1140 (Ariz.
 1993)).
-That said, Arizona courts hold that, although an ambiguity is resolved against the person drafting a contract, this is a secondary rule that is applied only if the intent of the parties is unclear after “the application of primary standards.”
+That said, Arizona courts hold that, although an ambiguity is resolved against the person drafting a contract, this is a secondary rule that is applied only if the intent of the parties is unclear after “the application of the primary standards.”
 Polk v.
 Koerner, 533 P.2d 660, 662 (Ariz.
 1975).

 Prompt Payment Requirements (Public/Private)